MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/files-on-demand-windows.md

 - ODB150
 - MET150
 ms.assetid: 3eff17b9-c709-462f-946c-17719af68aca
-description: "Learn how to query and set file and folder states when you use OneDrive Files On-Demand."
+description: "Learn how to query and set file and folder states when you use OneDrive Files On-Demand on Windows."
 ---

 # Query and set Files On-Demand states in Windows

 With OneDrive Files On-Demand, files can be in one of three states.
 Each of these states corresponds to a file attribute state.
 To query the current state of a file or folder, use the following command:

-- attrib <Path to file or folder>
+- attrib \<Path to file or folder>

 ## Scriptable commands